 So today I unfriended about 24 people on facebook that haven’t interacted with me at all in the last 2 years.

-Protip: If you go into your friend list (on the web version), it will give you a list of friends based on your interaction with them, so you can be sure to jump to the bottom of the list and unfriend people from there.
+Protip: If you go into your friend list (on the desktop version), it will give you a list of friends based on your interaction with them, so you can be sure to jump to the bottom of the list and unfriend people from there.
 You’ll be amazed of who you have there on the bottom.

 Until next time, free yourself.